zenglenn42/CityMatch/README.md

 * Integration with the current UI is conceptually simple, just trade an ```<ol>``` for a ```<table>``` and map across the array of ranked city data to produce ```<tr>```'s instead of ```<li>```'s.
 Maybe swap out the list icon for a table icon and hunt down references to ```list-view``` in my code and change it to ```table-view```.

-* The underlying framework I'm using, [Material Design Lite](https://getmdl.io/components/index.html#tables-section) _does_ have support for clean-looking data tables with the promise of other usability wins like column sorting and multi-row selection for folks that love spreadsheets vibe.
-Heck, there's probably 3rd party code for exporting HTML tables to Excel import-friendly CSVs.
+* The underlying framework I'm using, [Material Design Lite](https://getmdl.io/components/index.html#tables-section) _does_ have support for clean-looking data tables with the promise of other usability wins like column sorting and multi-row selection for folks that love that spreadsheet vibe.
+Heck, there's probably third party code for exporting HTML tables to Excel import-friendly CSVs.
 For now, I'd just need to decorate my ```<table>``` with appropriate MDL classes to transform the markup into a spiffy matrix.

 Easy-peasy ... so you know this isn't gonna end well, right? :D